sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 First time burning, both `firmware` and `boot2` are needed, after this you just need tick what you want to burn not all.

-The default old firmware can be downloaded [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory), and the newest firmware is not frovided any more.
+The default old firmware can be downloaded [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory), and the newest firmware is not provided any more.
 [Click me](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Old-firmware-test) to see the old factory firmware details.

 After choose the firmware, click the `Refresh` in the righr to refresh the serial port, then we can see 2 serial ports.
 If there are not 2 serial ports, visit [Burn onboard bl702](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-onboard-bl702) to solve this.
-We choose the bigger number serial port, and set uartrate 2000000 .
+We choose the bigger number serial port, and set uart rate 2000000 .

 ![burn_steps](./../../../../zh/maix/m1s/other/assets/start/burn_steps.png)